snowmaniowa/unit-testing-tutorial/README.md

-# Mockito-Tutorial
+# Unit Testing Tutorial
-This project is aimed to show the main functionality and the basic use-cases of [Mockito].
-It consists of several test classes which are grouped by used features of [Mockito].
+This project is aimed to show the main functionality and the basic use-cases of [Mockito], [PowerMock] and [Spock].
+It consists of several test classes which are grouped by used features of the corresponding frameworks.

+## Mockito
 Annotation-based approach is used throughout the whole project.

 The following features are covered: